Stay Healthy This School Year

 • “With flu, we encourage everyday prevention like staying home when you’re sick, covering nose and mouth with your elbow when sneezing and throwing tissues away.

-• “Use an alcohol-based hand sanitizer when soap and water aren’t available for washing.
+• “Use an alcohol-based hand sanitizer when soap and water aren’t available for washing, as it can be an effective measure in the conservation of water.

 • “The flu shots change each year, with a little different formula.
 It’s based upon what’s predicted to be going around so it is important to get one every year.